Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Improving farm animal welfare through a tiered certification system.

-Requirements: Producers must meet species-specific standards across six certification levels, from Step 1 to Step 5+, addressing aspects like housing conditions, outdoor access, and physical alterations.
+What are the Requirements: Producers must meet species-specific standards across six certification levels, from Step 1 to Step 5+, addressing aspects like housing conditions, outdoor access, and physical alterations.
 Compliance is verified through independent, third-party audits conducted every 15 months.

-Description: Global Animal Partnership (G.A.P.) is a non-profit organization that promotes the welfare of farmed animals by developing comprehensive standards and certifying producers who meet them.
+What does it mean: Global Animal Partnership (G.A.P.) is a non-profit organization that promotes the welfare of farmed animals by developing comprehensive standards and certifying producers who meet them.
 Their 5-Step Animal Welfare Rating Program provides transparency in farming practices.

 Link: Global Animal Partnership